 - 1. Attachment points to install the motor mount to the load measurement unit with the standoffs and M5 nuts. - 2.
 Two tapped holes to install the optical probe to the motor mount with the supplied spacers and M4 screws. - 3.
-For the 2 5kgf and 40 kgf versions, the motor can be mounted directly on the motor mount with M3, M4, M5, M6 screws.
+The motor can also be mounted directly on the heavy-load motor mount with M5, M6, M8 and M10 screws.
+It can support the higher thrust and torque generated by large motors.
 The screws go through slots.
 There are slots at 0, 90, 120, 180, 240 and 270 degrees in order to adapt to multiple motor geometries.
-For inrunner motor testing, there is also a center hole of φ 15 that allows a rotating shaft through the plate.
+For inrunner motor testing, there is also a center hole of φ 30 that allows a rotating shaft through the plate.